njbizzle/njbizzle/README.md

-If you're seeing this as a portfolio for a college application, thank you for taking the time to look over this!
+If you're seeing this as a portfolio for a college application, thank you for taking the time to look this over!

-I made a few recent projects public and pinned right below this text box.
-Clicking through will lead you to a page with all the code, but if you scroll down there will be a section with a description of the project.
+I made a few recent projects public and pinned below this text box.
+On one of the projects will lead you to a page with all the code, and if you scroll down there will be a section with a description.